Cacti/plugin_thold/README.md

 * issue#384: Call to undefined function rrdtool_execute() in thold_functions.php:4094

+* issue#394: THOLD shows devices that have been deleted as down

 * issue#395: Filtering on Ack Required field does not work

 * issue#401: Errors occur with invalid thresholds with a bad thold type